February 21, 2021. Lab news migrates to Twitter! Follow us @InLiuOfBulkExps.

 June 27, 2016.
 After her rotation, Rachel decides to join the lab as our first graduate student.
 Welcome back, Rachel!

 June 1, 2016.
-Two microscopes are up and running.
-Venus (left) is a three-color total-internal-reflection fluorescence microscope.
-Mercury (right) is a single-trap optical tweezers setup.
+Two microscopes are up and running: a total-internal-reflection fluorescence microscope (left) and a miniTweezers optical trap (right).
 Let there be light.

 May 9, 2016.
 Michael Wasserman migrates all the way from Weill Cornell and joins the lab as a postdoctoral associate.
 Welcome, Michael!